insect-biome-atlas/paper-data/data/figshare/repo2/version1/README.txt

 taxonomic assignments, ASV cluster designations, consensus taxonomies and summed counts of clusters in the sequenced samples are provided in compressed tab-separated files.
 Sequences of cluster representatives are provided in compressed FASTA format files.
 The bioinformatic processing pipeline is further described in Sundh et al. (2024).
 NB!
-All result files include ASVs and clusters that represent biological and synthetic spike-ins.
+All result files include ASVs and clusters that represent biological spike-ins.

 ## Methods